 Kathryn Ferry, Architectural Historian specialising in the colour theory of Owen Jones: http://www.kathrynferry.co.uk/

-Peter Meehan, Conservator, Historic Metalwork Conservation Company, with wide-ranging experience in several fields of metalwork and a particular interest in colour on ironwork. http://www.hm-cc.co.uk/
+Peter Meehan ACR, Conservator, Historic Metalwork Conservation Company, with wide-ranging experience in several fields of metalwork and a particular interest in external finish. http://www.hm-cc.co.uk/

 Charlotte Owen, Paint Researcher, Hirst Conservation, with a conservation background at the National Trust, English Heritage and Cambridge University Museums: http://www.hirst-conservation.com/